 - how the research environment will support the development of the applicant’s scientific career, networks and competence.

 The invitation shall include information on the host department, including the period/s of the stay/s, and contact person at the host department abroad (first name, last name, telephone number and email address).
 Please also state the faculty of the host department and the postal address.

 The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
 Download the template invitation from the host department abroad here.
 Word, 40.3 kB, opens in new window.
 (Word, 40.3 kB)

 Description and justification of the host department chosen

-- Describe how the research at the host department abroad relates to the research at the Swedish department.
+- A description of how the research at the host department abroad relates to the research at the Swedish department.

-- Justify your choice of host department abroad and describe your opportunities to develop your skills as a researcher.
+- A justification of your choice of host department abroad and description of your opportunities to develop your skills as a researcher.